emackey/glTF-Sample-Models/2.0/AlphaBlendModeTest/README.md

 In the above screenshot, the requested `alphaCutoff` value is not being respected, and the default value of `0.5` appears to be applied regardless of the setting.
 This is a test failure.

-## Problem: Incorrect Default Cutoff
+## Problem: No Default Cutoff

 ![screenshot](screenshot/CutoffDefaultFail.jpg)

-In this screenshot, it appears that the rendering engine may be using a value of `0.0` instead of `0.5` for the default value of `alphaCutoff` when the model does not specify a particular value.
-The glTF spec names `0.5` as the default, so this is a test failure.
+In this screenshot, it appears that the rendering engine is not using the value `0.5` for the default value of `alphaCutoff` when the model does not specify a particular value.
+The glTF specification [names `0.5` as the default](https://github.com/KhronosGroup/glTF/blob/0890b76c62cc762ce82d4010df9bfebb1634839b/specification/2.0/schema/material.schema.json#L68), so this is a test failure.

 ## License Information